 Coffee is a food product.
 Food likes cool, dark places to stay fresh.
 Just like freshly baked bread, if coffee is left out in the sun, it will go stale very fast.

 It's pretty, but it's not the best way to store coffee.
 Keep it out of the sunlight.

 Lastly, coffee loves heat when it's ready to brew, dissolving the flavor compounds and oils in the grounds into a delicious drink.
 However, if it is exposed to heat before brewing, it will start to break down and lose that punchy flavor.

 - Don't store coffee in the freezer.
 It's a moist and smelly place.
 Coffee will pick up all of that moisture and smell.
 Further, it has not been proven to extend the life of the coffee, but freeze/thaw cycles have been proven to introduce moisture.
 Recent research has suggested that colder beans will grind more uniformly, but trying to control humidity outside of the lab seems like a big gamble for the home enthusiast.

 - Airtight containers are better than nothing.
 However, the Airscape containers are better.
-It mimics what the coffee bags do - which is keep oxygen out but let C02 release.
+It actively expels the air in the canister with a "plunger-type" lid that seals the dangerous oxygen out.